 Five years ago, Benjamin embarked on his first photographic mission in an Arctic winter climate.
 Ever since, Benjamin’s passion for the cold has grown to lead him in search of the North’s most obscure landscapes – the barren, cold and volatile environments that are inhabited by colossal ice structures, carved volcanic mountains and resilient wildlife.
-Now calling Iceland home, Benjamin divides his time between a range of photographic assignments and solo exploration, whilst utilising social media as a platform to share his experiences and perspectives on life and nature in this region to a widespread global audience.
+Now calling Iceland home, Benjamin divides his time between a range of photographic assignments and solo exploration, whilst utilising social media as a platform to share his experiences and perspectives on life and nature in the North.

 Benjamin's specific works on glaciers aim to convey the fragility and transitory intricacies of glacial ice amidst the current period of accelerated retraction and a changing global climate.

 If you’d like to hear more about Benjamin’s story, here are a few podcasts: